 Emily has been a fantastic colleague and mentor.
 I am a better designer and leader as a direct result of working with her.
 As our tribes product director, Emily has supported my team and led our tribe to achieve incredible results in a short space of time.
 Emily’s level of empathy, strategic vision and relationship building are second to none.
 I trust her leadership implicitly.

 She is the leader I aspire to be.

 Early on in my process, I prefer analog to digital, whenever possible.

-I've collected some bite-sized bullet points that are a mix of anecdotes, conversation-starters, and stories worth sharing.
+I've collected a mix of anecdotes, conversation-starters, and stories worth sharing.

 I provide pro-bono coaching and lectures for students, early-career women, and minorities hoping to enter or thrive in tech.

 I have four US patents for my work.

 A fan of natural environments for user testing, I've run user research out of an AirBnB.